SethRobertson/GitBestPractices/index.md

 and require multiple people to complete and have complex interdependencies with other features.
 It is not a sign of stupidity but rather of complexity and, just perhaps, brilliant developers, who can keep it all straight.
-It can also led to a market advantages since you can deploy a differentiating feature which your competitors cannot in a short timeframe.
+It can also lead to a market advantage since you can deploy a differentiating feature which your competitors cannot in a short timeframe.